szepeviktor/hosting-check/README.md

 ## Output types

 - HTML with [clickable links](http://online1.hu/)
-- a <span style="color:orange;">coloured</span> text file for console
+- a <span style="color:orange;">coloured</span> text file for console (use `less -r` to view it)
 - Bash parsable key-value pairs

 ## Installation

-1. download: `git clone https://github.com/szepeviktor/hosting-check.git && cd hosting-check`
+1. Install dependencies: lftp (curl is not a full-featured fallback) bind9-host whois, optionally `pip install ansi2html`.
-1. install:  lftp (curl is not a full-featured fallback)
+1. Download it: `git clone https://github.com/szepeviktor/hosting-check.git && cd hosting-check`.
-1. settings: `./generate-rc.sh` will question you
+1. Autogenerate config file: `./generate-rc.sh`.
-1. db vars:  you can have a WordPress installation (wp-config.php will be read)
+1. If you have WordPress installed you don't have to set up database access, wp-config.php will be read instead.
-1. start:    `./hosting-check.sh`
+1. Start it: `./hosting-check.sh`.

-### Cygwin
+### Cygwin on Windows

 On Cygwin use [apt-cyg](https://github.com/transcode-open/apt-cyg) and install lftp beside ncurses, wget, bind-utils, util-linux and whois.

 `apt-cyg install  ncurses wget lftp bind-utils util-linux whois`

-To clone this GitHub repo you need
+To clone this GitHub repo you will need:

 `apt-cyg install  git libcurl4`